✦ RELUMA

 The high-fidelity prototype

 opened with a calm home screen and a simple emotional check-in.
 No dashboards.
 No metrics at the entry point.
-Just acknowledgment — because users needed to feel supported before they were measured.
+Just acknowledgment, because users needed to feel supported before they were measured.

 Accessibility starts at the first decision

-Accessibility testing caught two issues I then fixed: the toolbar font was 8px bold, which failed readability standards — I changed it to 12px medium.
-A secondary text colour also failed contrast requirements — I replaced it with a darker shade from the same blue family.
+Accessibility testing caught two issues I then fixed.
+The toolbar font was 8px bold, which failed readability standards.
+I changed it to 12px medium.
+A secondary text colour also failed contrast requirements.
+I replaced it with a darker shade from the same blue family.

-These felt like small fixes, but they shifted how I think about accessibility: not as a final checklist, but as a constraint to design within from the start.
+These felt like small fixes, but they shifted how I think about accessibility.
+Not as a final checklist, but as a constraint to design within from the start.
 The colour palette should be tested before it's applied, not after.

 Desirability testing using Microsoft Reaction Cards returned words like calm, clean, intuitive, friendly, and reliable.
-One participant described it as complex — a fair response, and a useful reminder that simplification is never finished.
+One participant described it as complex, a fair response, and a useful reminder that simplification is never finished.
 Even a product designed to reduce overwhelm can add to it if the options aren't clear enough.

 You can’t wireframe your way out of emotion